prajj01/Serverless-Architecture-/README.md

 # AWS Serverless Architecture

+This project demonstrates a serverless architecture on AWS, where a web application is deployed without managing servers.
+The setup focuses on scalability, low maintenance, and cost efficiency using managed AWS services.

 - Create a DynamoDB table to store the items.
 - Build a Lambda function to handle the CRUD operations on the DynamoDB table.
 - Use S3 to store and host the web application's static files (HTML, CSS, and JavaScript).